 While grandparent-owned 529s aren’t assessed as student or parent assets, distributions from a grandparent-owned 529 were previously considered “cash support” to the student that needed to be disclosed on the FAFSA.
 Beginning in the 2024-2025 academic year, the FAFSA no longer requires students to disclose cash support on the FAFSA form; instead, student income will be determined from their tax returns.
 Qualified 529 withdrawals are tax-free and won’t show on the student’s federal income tax return.

 If you are now considering converting that UTMA account into a 529, it’s time to talk to your financial advisor about the pros and cons.
 For example, while a 529 will fare better on the FAFSA for your student’s financial aid eligibility, there may be capital gains when liquidating the UTMA (as 529 contributions must be made in cash).
 Or, your student may be in need of some large purchases in preparation for college, and you could spend down the UTMA account on those items before filing the FAFSA.

 No single strategy is right for every family, so speak with your financial advisor before filing your FAFSA.
 At Walsh & Associates, we offer comprehensive financial planning services, and planning for education expenses is one of our specialties.

-1Eligibility for non-need-based aid—like athletic scholarships or merit-based scholarships—is not determined using the Expected Family Contribution; instead, it is calculated as the Cost of Attendance minus any financial aid awarded to the student thus far.
+1Eligibility for non-need-based aid—like athletic scholarships or merit-based scholarships—is not determined using the Student Aid Index; instead, it is calculated as the Cost of Attendance minus any financial aid awarded to the student thus far.

-2This example applies solely to parent-owned 529 Savings Plans and not student-owned or grandparent-owned plans.
+2This example applies solely to parent-owned 529 Savings Plans and not independent student-owned or grandparent-owned plans.

 Content in this material is for general information only and not intended to provide specific advice or recommendations for any individual.
 All performance referenced is historical and is no guarantee of future results.
 All indices are unmanaged and may not be invested into directly.